 - Snowboarding — involves descending on a slope covered in snow using a single board attached to both feet.

-- Ski Cross — downhill skiing on a specifically designed course featuring big jumps, rollers and high-banked turns
+- Ski Cross — multiple downhill skiers race head-to-head on a course including big jumps, rollers and high-banked turns

 - Boardercross — a snowboard competition on a course similar to motocross.
 Also called Snowboard Cross.

 - Freestyle Skiing — different forms of freestyle skiing including Aerial skiing, Mogul skiing, Ski ballet, Ski cross, Half-pipe skiing, Slopestyle skiing